“Reflection is a systematic, rigorous, disciplined way of thinking.”

 What Should You Do When You Encounter a Text?

-Set the Context—It is important for you to be clear about the rhetorical context’s key components: An author puts forth a text—a form of communication with a specific purpose in mind that can be written or verbal—to an audience.
+Set the Context—It is important for you to be clear about the key components of a rhetorical context: An author puts forth a text—a form of communication with a specific purpose in mind that can be written or verbal—to an audience.
 For any text, you should be able to answer these questions:

 - Who is the author?